SDSC-ORD/pxRRead/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## About

+The px file format is a format for offering statistical tables in an interactive way.
+It was introducted by the Statistics office of Schweden and is also used by statistical offices in other countries.

+See here for a specification of this format: [px file format specification](https://www.scb.se/en/services/statistical-programs-for-px-files/px-file-format/)

-The goal of pxRRead is parse px cube files.
+The goal of pxRRead is parse px cube files:
+- from a download url for a px cube file
+- from a px cube file that has been downloaded previously

 ## Installation